GuillaumeMZ/betterscanf/README.md

  # **WARNING**

 This code doesn't compile with MSVC if you don't change a compiler option.
-If you're using the command line interface, please add the /Zc:preprocessor flag when compiling.
-If you're using Visual Studio, go on Project->Properties->C/C++->Preprocessor->Use a standard compliant processor and set this to YES.
+If you're using the command line interface, please add the **/Zc:preprocessor** flag when compiling.
+If you're using Visual Studio, go on *Project->Properties->C/C++->Preprocessor->Use a standard compliant processor* and set this to **Yes**.
 But why?
 Because...
 MSVC doesn't use a standard compliant preprocessor by default: they have rewritten the C preprocessor, and it has a bug involving the \_\_VA_ARGS\_\_ macro. (which is used by this project).
 So, we need to tell MSCV to use a standard preprocessor (which doesn't mess things up).
 This is the purpose of this manipulation.

  ## How to use it?